open-gpdb/gpdb/gpdb-doc/markdown/admin_guide/roles_privs.html.md

 The `ENCRYPTED` keyword may be omitted when the `password_encryption` system configuration parameter is `on`, which is the default value.
 The `password_encryption` configuration parameter determines whether clear text or hashed passwords are saved when the `ENCRYPTED` or `UNENCRYPTED` keyword is not present in the command.

-**Note:** The SQL command syntax and `password_encryption` configuration variable include the term *encrypt*, but the passwords are not technically encrypted.
+> **Note** The SQL command syntax and `password_encryption` configuration variable include the term *encrypt*, but the passwords are not technically encrypted.
 They are *hashed* and therefore cannot be decrypted.

 Although it is not recommended, passwords may be saved in clear text in the database by including the `UNENCRYPTED` keyword in the command or by setting the `password_encryption` configuration variable to `off`.
 Note that changing the configuration value has no effect on existing passwords, only newly-created or updated passwords.